-As of April 1, 2022, we had 911 employees in our international operations, representing approximately 71% of our worldwide workforce.
+As of July 1, 2022, we had 935 employees in our international operations, representing approximately 72% of our worldwide workforce.
 In recent years, we have expanded our international operations significantly.
-For example, upon the closing of our acquisition of Thomson Video Networks ("TVN") on February 29, 2016, we added 438 employees, most of whom were based in France.
 Our ability to manage our business effectively in the future, including with respect to any future growth, our operation as both a hardware and increasingly software- and SaaS-centric business, the integration of any acquisition efforts such as our acquisition of TVN, and the breadth of our international operations, will require us to train, motivate and manage our employees successfully, to attract and integrate new employees into our overall operations, to retain key employees and to continue to improve and evolve our operational, financial and management systems.
-The COVID-19 pandemic has resulted in a significant majority of our employees working mostly or completely from home, which has required us to allocate additional resources towards IT and operations, and which may create new challenges for our operational and management systems.
+The COVID-19 pandemic has resulted in a significant majority of our employees working partly or mostly from home, which has required us to allocate additional resources towards IT and operations, and which may create new challenges for our operational and management systems.
 There can be no assurance that we will be successful in any of these efforts, and our failure to effectively manage our operations could have a material and adverse effect on our business, operating results, cash flows and financial condition.